Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Application and results

-However, the results under Scenario II are superior to those obtained estimating the model without covariates (Table \ref{coverage}, row 4).
-Intuitively, proper utilization of auxiliary variables provides extra dimensions to better predict the missing principal strata membership; recent results on mixture models show that a multivariate analysis improves the efficiency of estimators \citep{mercatanti2015improving}.
-In this case, the inclusion of covariates may mitigate the impact of the model misspecification.
+In any case, the results derived conditioning on the covariates under both Scenarios are superior to those obtained estimating the model without covariates.
+Table \ref{coverage} shows how the uncertainty around the estimates is much larger when covariates are not included; the 95\% HPD coverage sometimes exceeds 99\%, highlighting a bad approximation of the tails of the posterior distribution of the effect.
+Hence, as expected, the bias in the absence of covariates increases (Table \ref{bias}, rows 2 and 4).
+Intuitively, proper utilization of auxiliary variables provides extra dimensions to predict the missing principal strata membership better; recent results on mixture models show that a multivariate analysis improves the efficiency of estimators \citep{mercatanti2015improving}.
+In this case, including covariates may mitigate the impact of the model misspecification.

-These results show how crucial it is to include covariates available that are also good predictors of the potential outcomes and of the latent principal stratum membership in the context of treatment discontinuation in RCTs.
+These results show how crucial it is to include available covariates that are also good predictors of the potential outcomes and latent principal stratum membership in the context of treatment discontinuation in RCTs.

-In the next paragraph, we show the performance of the model on one data set per scenario.
+In the next subsection, we show the model's performance on one data set per scenario.